 - Pockets aren’t big enough for large phones

-These shorts are made for long distance running and are engineered to perform for the duration.
-They have a soft inner shell and an outer shell, together comfortable and extremely lightweight.
+These shorts are made for long-distance running and are engineered to perform for the duration.
+They have a soft inner shell and an outer shell, together they are comfortable and extremely lightweight.

 Agile shorts are comprised of 78% polyester and 22% elastane, making them lightweight and flexible.
 Their advanced skin active dry technology whisks away perspiration, rain, and even mud to keep you dry.
 Mechanical stretch mesh means that the shorts flex with your movement.

 - Single zipped pocket may be inadequate to carry what you need during long runs